cfaulkner985/hollywood-reviews/README.md

 * I used MongoDB to store the information for the sites including the movie database and reviews database.
 * I used Gitpod (https://gitpod.io/) to build the website.
 * I used Materaize (https://materializecss.com/) get HTML, jQuery and CSS code for my project.
-* I used JQuery (https://jquery.com/) for the JavaScript in the website
+* I used JQuery (https://jquery.com/) for the JavaScript in the website.
-* I used Material Icons (https://material.io/resources/icons/to add the icons for the buttons
+* I used Material Icons (https://material.io/resources/icons/to add the icons for the buttons.
-* Block templates were used so I don’t have to repeat my code to save time
+* Block templates were used so I don’t have to repeat my code to save time.
-* I used autopep8 (https://github.com/hhatto/autopep8) to tidy up my python code
+* I used autopep8 (https://github.com/hhatto/autopep8) to tidy up my python code.
+* I used movieDetails.json file to store the movies on Mongo DB and are shown on the movies page.
 * Other rechnologies used can be found in my [Requirements](https://github.com/cfaulkner985/hollywood-reviews/blob/master/requirements.txt) file.
-* The project also uses AutoPrefixer (https://autoprefixer.github.io/) and makes sure the CSS is valid for all web browsers
+* The project also uses AutoPrefixer (https://autoprefixer.github.io/) and makes sure the CSS is valid for all web browsers.

 ## Committing files to GitHub
 When I make changes to each file I push them from GitHub from GitPod and below are the steps I do to do this.
 This is essential as to not losing any of the work I have done.
-1. On my GitPod project scroll down and click on the command prompt at the bottom
+1. On my GitPod project scroll down and click on the command prompt at the bottom.
-2. Check status by typing in ‘git status’
+2. Check status by typing in ‘git status’.
-3. Type ‘git add’ to add the files for staging
+3. Type ‘git add’ to add the files for staging.
-4. Type ‘git commit -m "Add all files" to commit the files
+4. Type ‘git commit -m "Add all files" to commit the files.
-5. Type ‘git push’ to push the files to GitHub
+5. Type ‘git push’ to push the files to GitHub.

 ## Testing
 Testing was done on a seperate document which is: [Testing.md](https://github.com/cfaulkner985/hollywood-reviews/blob/master/Testing.md)